High5Apps/organize-backend/README.md

 # organize-backend
-[organize-backend](https://github.com/High5Apps/organize-backend) is the backend server for the Organize app.
+[organize-backend](https://github.com/High5Apps/organize-backend) is the backend server for the [organize-rn](https://github.com/High5Apps/organize-rn) client.

 ## Development setup
 1. Clone the organize-backend repo from GitHub